 Sex after prostate cancer can be deeply satisfying, but it may be different than it was before.

-Despite what doctors may tell you, one study showed that it can take up to 4 years for men to see the most improvement in their sexual function after surgery for prostate cancer (we can vouch for that from personal experience).
+Sexual recovery often takes time.
+Despite what doctors may tell you, it can actually take up to 4 years for men to see the most improvement in sexual function after prostate cancer surgery.

-Experts say that you should not stop having sex, even if your man is not be able to get or maintain a “stuffable erection” (a lousy term, we know) for sexual intercourse.
+Experts say that you should not stop having sex after prostate cancer treatment, even if your man is not be able to get or maintain a “stuffable erection” (a lousy term, we know) for sexual intercourse.

 It may help to approach sex after prostate cancer treatment: